pazitschrecker/carousel-module4/README.md

 The Arduino sketch was uploaded from my laptop to the ESP32.
 Once uploaded, I unplugged the ESP32 from my laptop and powered it with a 9V battery.

 The ESP32 is connected to wifi via station mode.
-To run the project, I connected both the ESP32 and my laptop to a mobile hotspot set up on an iPhone.
+To run the project, I connected both the ESP32 and the raspberry pu to a mobile hotspot set up on an iPhone.
 Change the "GUEST" wifi and corresponding "guest_pw" to the wifi network and password that you will connect to.
-Both the ESP32 and computer must be connected to the same network to send messages.
+Both the ESP32 and pi must be connected to the same network to send messages.